KEY POINTS

 Rebecca Enonchong: Tech innovator and advocate for African startups

 Rebecca Enonchong, a Cameroonian technology entrepreneur, is one of the most prominent personalities in the African tech market.
-Currently, the founder and Chief Executive Officer of AppsTech Limited, Enonchong has been at the forefront of supporting the growth of the continent’s technology space.
+Currently, the founder and Chief Executive Officer of AppsTech Limited, Enonchong, has been at the forefront of supporting the growth of the continent’s technology space.
 Due to her technology skills, she has not only mastered the art of business but is also a voice of African tech startups.

 As one of the founding members of the African Business Angel Network (ABAN), Enonchong also plays a part in nurturing and providing funding to the future tech companies in Africa.

-Thanks to her devotion, which she made a mission to encourage technological advancement and the spirit of entrepreneurship, she has been named among the best female innovators in technology.
+Thanks to her devotion, for which she made a mission to encourage technological advancement and the spirit of entrepreneurship, she has been named among the best female innovators in technology.
 Enonchong is evidence that Africa’s future in technology is radiant, more so, female-founded.

 Mpumi Madisa: Pioneering leadership in South Africa’s corporate world